 8. Buy Tickets

-Now that you have decided how many days you want to spend at Walt Disney World, you can buy your tickets on the Disney website.
+Now that you have decided how many days you want to spend at Walt Disney World, you can buy your tickets.
 Ticket prices are determined by the number of days you will be visiting.
 If you want to visit more than one park per day, add the Park Hopper option to your ticket.
 There is an additional choice for adding the Disney water parks to your ticket or you can buy those individually.
 If you are pressed for time, Animal Kingdom, Hollywood Studios, and Epcot are all doable in half of a day (each).

 Do you plan to vacation at Walt Disney World more than once in a calendar year?
 If so, you may want to become a Passholder.
-The perks of this annual pass are phenomenal: admission for one year to all four theme parks (with no blackout dates), eligibility to visit all four parks in one day, free parking, PhotoPass downloads, and discounts on food, merchandise, spa, and salon purchases throughout the resort plus special event tickets.
-The Platinum Pass (at the time I’m writing this article) is $849 plus tax, almost $200 cheaper than buying a seven-day park hopper twice in one year.
+The perks of the Disney Platinum Pass are phenomenal: admission for one year to all four theme parks, eligibility to visit all four parks in one day, free parking, PhotoPass downloads, and discounts on food, merchandise, spa, and salon purchases throughout the resort plus special event tickets.
+The Platinum Pass (at the time I’m writing this article) is $1192.

 Florida residents are eligible for even more annual passes and cheaper tickets.